kqizr/archpostinstallsetup/README.md

 # My Arch Setup
-This is what i would do after installing Arch Linux.
+This shell script installs the software i will install after an Arch install.
 This also requires git to be installed, Most likely installed during install or after the install.

 # Install Git if you haven't